Question 1 of 10

 Why this question?

 How you dispose of a cut tree is an important factor in its total carbon footprint.
 If a tree ends up buried in a landfill, it decomposes without oxygen and releases methane as well as carbon dioxide.
 On the other hand, having the tree chipped into mulch or composted allows it to break down naturally and safely, keeping its carbon footprint incredibly low.
-Your disposal method can literally make the difference between a tree being eco-friendly or harmful to the environment.

 Question 6: Do you have any allergies to real trees or tree pollen?